 At the climax of the first book, he turns off Earth's star, i.e., the Sun.
 Not only is this very bad for Earth in the mid to long term, but the heroes' spellbook can only be read by moonlight — which is reflected sunlight.

 Quarantine by Greg Egan: for unknown reasons an impervious sphere instantaneously appears around the solar system, centered on the sun.
 On Earth people panic as the stars disappear in a circle of darkness that appears to swallow the night sky as the last of the starlight reaches Earth.
 Any and all (unmanned) probes sent to the edge of the solar system detect nothing until they reach the edge of the sphere and simply disappear.
 This happened several decades ago in the backstory of the setting.
 The cause remains a mystery, but when nothing else happened most people eventually just got on with their lives.
 The most significant effect is perhaps the creation of a Apocalypse Cult/International Terrorist Organization with a mysterious agenda and a reverence for those born after the stars disappeared ("children of the void" or something like that).

-Issac Asimov's short story "Nightfall" inverts this.
-When the 7 suns all set (or are eclipsed) at once, which happens every few thousand years, the population goes utterly insane, and destroys civilization, when they see darkness, then the millions of stars around their little solar system (they are near the center of a galaxy).
+Isaac Asimov's short story "Nightfall" inverts this.
+When the 6 suns all set (or are eclipsed) at once, which happens every 2,049 years, the population goes utterly insane, and destroys civilization, when they see darkness, then the millions of stars around their little solar system (they are near the center of a globular cluster).

 In P.C.
 Hodgell's Chronicles of the Kencyrath, the stars going out will be the sign that the chaotic infection of Perimal Darkling has broken its barriers and is overwhelming yet another world.